Enbridge Pipeline Projects in Wisconsin

-Enbridge is proposing to relocate a 41-mile-long portion of its existing Line 5 pipeline with new 30-inch diameter pipe within Ashland, Bayfield, and Iron County, WI.
-Enbridge must receive all necessary local, state, and federal permits and/or approvals before construction of the Line 5 relocation project can begin.
+Enbridge is proposing to relocate a 41-mile-long portion of its existing Line 5 pipeline with new 30-inch diameter pipe within Ashland, Bayfield, and Iron County.
+Enbridge must receive all necessary federal, state and local permits and approvals before construction of the proposed Line 5 relocation project can begin.

-The following permits, approvals, and/or reviews are anticipated to be required for the proposed Line 5 Relocation Project:
+The following is a list of permits, approvals and reviews anticipated to be required for the proposed Line 5 Relocation Project.

 - Wisconsin Department of Natural Resources (DNR):

 - On Feb.
 11, 2020, Enbridge filed an application for a Wetland Fill Permit under Ch.
 281.36, Wis.
 Stats., and Waterway Crossing permits under Ch.
 30, Wis.
 Stats.
 The application can be found in the DNR's ePermitting System (docket # WP-IP-NO-2020-2-X02-11T12-18-51).

 - As part of its review of Enbridge's wetland permit application, the DNR is reviewing the proposed project for compliance with the State's water quality standards under Sec.
 401 of the Clean Water Act.